 Proofs of concept (PoC) serve several purposes.
 One of the primary aims is to demonstrate that a larger solution will solve the problem it is being designed for.
-The PoC also can serve as evidence that a practice can be used for future projects and in many times, the output of a PoC can be used to accelerate future solutions.
+The PoC also can serve as evidence that a practice can be used for future projects and in many cases, the output of a PoC can be used to accelerate future solutions.
 Additionally, proof of concepts are one of the key tools when trying to displace the competition by rapidly showing value.
 A proper PoC is defined with a clear and concrete scope.
 This is done by conducting an architecture design session to align business and technical requirements to clear goals.
 This should include:

 - Identify workloads and features to demonstrate